austencm/portfolio-react/client/projects/data/kirb.md

 ## Integrations

 The Kirb website included a number of integrations with third-party services.
-The [social feed](http://{{domain}}/news/) called for a masonry-style grid of posts pulled from the company's Instagram and Twitter feeds.
+The <!--[social feed](http://{{domain}}/news/)--> called for a masonry-style grid of posts pulled from the company's Instagram and Twitter feeds.
 As additional hurdles, the feed would require custom styling and would load more posts as the user scrolled to the bottom.
 Official social media embeds were out.

 I turned to a JavaScript plugin recommended by the designer: [Instafeed](http://instafeedjs.com/) allowed me to fetch Instagram posts on-demand — that problem was solved.